yoyos/Cierge/README.md

 **🤔Can I add additional required profile info?**

 Yes!
-You can easily define enw user profile fields, including ones which are nonoptional.
+You can easily define new user profile fields, including one that aren't optional.

 **🤔Why does Cierge handle profile metadata?**